beauxq/Rharma/README.md

 # Rharma

 A 2-D platform game that I designed and developed at age 12.
-I have since ported it to difference languages.
+I have since ported it to different languages.

 This is the Python 3 port.